sanity-io/descriptors/README.md

   The format is designed so that it's possible to efficiently synchronize when there's only been a few changes on the client-side.
   This is possible without the client storing any additional information about the state of the server.

-Here's an example of two definitions
+Here's an example of two definitions: One named schema type, and then one schema registry which ties it together (so that recursively defined types can be represented).

 ```ts
 {